hashicorp/nomad-pack-community-registry/packs/hello_world/README.md

 If the `register_consul_service` is unset or set to true, the Consul service will be registered.

-Several load balancers in the [The Nomad Pack Community Registry](../README.md) are configured to connect to this service by default.
+Several load balancers in the [Nomad Pack Community Registry](../../README.md) are configured to connect to this service by default.

 The [nginx](../nginx/README.md) and [HAProxy](../haproxy/README.md) packs are configured to balance the Consul service "hello-world-service", which is th default value for the "consul_service_name" variable.